 Since I was a child (and much to the horror of my working class parents), I seem to wear shoes out really quickly so it’s always been important for me to buy shoes that are good quality so they last.
 (It also helps that I have a really good friend who is good at fixing shoes!
 Haha).
 I also love shoes that are a bit different and something that stands out but I find it hard to find exactly what I want.
 So, I designed and made these beauties:

-These are made from leather and suede with a wooden block heel that measures 6.5cm which makes them really comfortable for all day wear.
+These are made from leather and suede with a block heel that measures 6.5cm which makes them really comfortable for all day wear.

 I get compliments every time I wear them so I decided to make them available for others to purchase as well!